Yizhuang railway station

-Yizhuang railway station (亦庄站 (亦莊站, Yìzhuāng zhàn)) is a railway station on the Beijing–Tianjin Intercity Railway in Taihu, Tongzhou District, Beijing.
+Yizhuang railway station (亦庄站 (亦莊站, Yìzhuāng zhàn)) is a railway station on the Beijing–Tianjin intercity railway in Taihu, Tongzhou District, Beijing.
 It lies right next to the Taihu Toll Gate on the S15 Jingjin Expressway.

-It has been fully built but no trains currently stop at the railway station.
-Currently, the railway station is not opened.
+It has been fully built but trains used to pass the railway station and not stop from the line opening in 2008 until 2024.
+Renovation of the Yizhuang railway station started in May 2024.
+It was opened on 29 September 2024.

 Beijing Subway

 The railway station is served by a subway station on Yizhuang line of the Beijing Subway.
 The subway station was opened on December 30, 2018.
 It was opened before the intercity railway station to serve the residents living nearby.

-Station Layout
+Station layout

 The station has an underground island platform.

 Exits

-There are 2 exits, lettered A and D. Exit A is accessible.
+There are 2 exits in operation, lettered A and D. Exit A is accessible.
+Two more exits, lettered B and C, will open in late 2024.